zekaryas1/notes/docs/Programming langs/JavaScript/New features.md

 ### At

 - The at() method is equivalent to the bracket notation when index is non-negative.
-	- However if provided a negative value it will index array from the back, *just like python*
+	- However, if provided a negative value it will index array from the back, *just like python*

 ```js
 const array1 = [5, 12, 8, 130, 44];